de-DEen-US

 Addiction

-Psychedelics may help people break free from addiction by changing their thought patterns and increasing their motivation to change.
+Psychedelics may support people seeking to change habitual patterns by shifting their thought patterns and increasing their motivation to change.

 Set and Setting Still Matter